 - Demonstrated that macular pigment density can be increased with dietary and/or supplemental Lutein.
 Maintaining sufficient levels of Lutein and Zeaxanthin (the only Carotenoid antioxidants active in the retina) can prevent ARMD and Cataracts and preserve youthful visual sensitivity.

 Vinpocetine facilitates cerebral metabolism, which affects the retina and the front part of the brain.
-It increases blood flow, steps up the concentration of ATP (the energy carrying molecules of the cells) and thus improves utilisation of glucose and oxygen in the brain and retina.
-Vinpocetine also increases the turnover of Norepenephrine and Serotonin.
-It inhibits abnormal platelet aggregation, improves red blood cell elasticity, and inhibits an enzyme (GMP) that causes arterial constriction and blood flow reduction.
+It increases blood flow, steps up the concentration of ATP (the energy-carrying molecules of the cells) and thus improves utilisation of glucose and oxygen in the brain and retina.
+Vinpocetine also increases the turnover of Norepinephrine and Serotonin.
+It inhibits abnormal platelet aggregation, promotes red blood cell elasticity, and inhibits an enzyme (GMP) that causes arterial constriction and blood flow reduction.
 Thus, arteries relax, blood pressure normalises and blood flow increases.
 In clinical studies, Vinpocetine has been shown to benefit depression, headaches, short-term memory, inner-ear conditions, tinnitus, vertigo, menopause, insomnia, speech impairment, stroke and eyesight disorders.

 In one study, 100 predominantly atherosclerotic patients with eye disorders were given Vinpocetine.
 Eighty-eight subjects displayed increased retinal circulation and improved visual acuity.
-Half of the group that showed the best response, had conditions caused by central retinal artery insufficiency.
-Prior to giving Vinpocetine, dye was visible through fluorescein angiographies in the choroid only and not in the retinal arteries.
+Half of the group that showed the best response had conditions caused by central retinal artery insufficiency.
+Before giving Vinpocetine, the dye was visible through fluorescein angiographies in the choroid only and not in the retinal arteries.

 After giving Vinpocetine, dye entered the retinal arteries.
-The greatest improvement in circulation was seen in the macula.
-Functional improvements were seen in the macular region in particular.
+The most significant improvement in circulation was seen in the macula.
+Functional improvements were observed in the macular region in particular.

 Results were most favourable with glaucoma, macular degeneration, and diabetic retinopathy.